ruofeidu/DuAlgorithm/README.md

 # DuAlgorithm

-My personal collection of algorithms, data structures, and design patterns in C++, Python, and more.
+Ruofei Du's personal collection of algorithms, data structures, and design patterns in C++, Python, and beyond.

-## Algorithm
+## Algorithms

 ### Dynamic Programming